For the full APY comparison framework and account selection guide, see the High-Yield Savings hub.

 | MMA at Bank A + MMA at Bank B | $250,000 each ($500,000 total) |

-| Revocable trust MMA | $250,000 per beneficiary |
+| Revocable trust MMA | Up to $250,000 per qualifying beneficiary under current FDIC rules. |

 Your money market account balance and savings account balance at the same bank are combined for FDIC purposes.
 If you have $200,000 in a savings account and $100,000 in an MMA at the same bank, only $250,000 is insured — the remaining $50,000 is uninsured.
 Spread across multiple banks if your total deposits exceed $250,000.